KopterBuzz/.github/profile/README.md

 # KopterBuzz

-I am Gabor Nemeth, Endpoint Engineer during 9-5, Hobby Software Developer and general tech enthusiast otherwise.
+I am Gabor Nemeth, Game Developer & Master's Student. ex-Endpoint/MDM Engineer, with ~10 years of experience in large Enterprise IT.

 I use this github org to host some of my projects: